gpoore/bespon_py/README.rst

 ===========================

 There is also support for lossless round-tripping.
-Data can be loaded, values can be modified, and then data can be saved again with minimal impact on the data file layout.
+Data can be loaded, modified, and then saved with minimal impact on the data file layout.

 Data can be loaded from a file or string into an instance of the ``RoundtripAst`` class.